mountaindust/Planktos/docs/examples/agent_behavior.rst

             mean_pos = self.positions.mean(axis=0)

-            # Let's assume that which agents move toward the mean is constant and
+            # Let's assume that which agents move toward the mean and which
+            #   don't is constant throughout the simulation and determined ahead
-            #   determined ahead of time.
-Since it is an agent property and
+            #   of time.
+Since it is an agent property and differs across
-            #   differs across different agents, it should be stored in the
+            #   different agents, it should be stored in the self.props
-            #   self.props DataFrame.
-This gets set when the swarm is created.
+            #   DataFrame.
+This will get set when the swarm is created.
             #   We'll assume it's formatted as a boolean: True means moving
             #   toward the mean, False means you don't.
 We'll also assume the
             #   property is called 'bias'.